Achyut5499/Liquidity-Pool-with-Automated-Market-Maker-AMM-/README.md

 ## 📖 Project Description

 This smart contract implements a Uniswap-style liquidity pool using a constant product AMM.
-It allows users to add liquidity, remove liquidity, and swap between two ERC-20 tokens with an embedded 0.3% fee.every user can use.
+It allows users to add liquidity, remove liquidity, and swap between two ERC-20 tokens with an embedded 0.3% fee.every user can use and it's my workable project.

 ## 🌍 Project Vision